rubocop/rubocop/manual/configuration.md

 ruby interpreters listed under `AllCops`/`RubyInterpreters` are inspected, unless the file also matches a pattern in `AllCops`/`Exclude`.
 Hidden directories (i.e., directories whose names start with a dot) are not searched by default.
-If you'd like RuboCop to check files that are not included by default, you'll need to pass them in on the command line, or to add entries for them under `AllCops`/`Include`.

 Here is an example that might be used for a Rails project: